cb-dragan/traditional-ha/README.md

 - Examine `docker-compose.yaml.template` and modify if needed.
 - Run `up.sh` .

-## Operate
+## Operate <a id="operate"></a>
 The `browser` container exposes port 6080 to the docker host.
 To access the Operations Center:
-- open a browser and point it to http://docker-host-ip:6080.
+- open a browser on your laptop and point it to http://docker-host-ip:6080.
 This will open a VNC session to the Linux container.
 - From the start menu open Firefox browser.
 - Point the Firefox browser to http://$OC_URL  (by default this is http://oc.ha/ )
 - In the Operations Center, create a client controller item.